IgnisDa/ryot/docs/index.md

 !!! note

-    The `SERVER_INSECURE_COOKIE` is only required if you are not running HTTPs.
+    The `SERVER_INSECURE_COOKIE` configuration is only required if you are not running HTTPs.

 In addition to the `latest` tag, we also publish an `unstable` tag from the latest pre-release (or release, whichever is newer).

-## Option 2: Quick-run a release
+## Quick-run a release

 Each release has an installation script that can be used to install the `ryot` binary.
 Follow the instructions in the release to use this script.